CESNET/metacentrum-user-docs/docs/software/sw-list/matlab.md

     Unless they have a specific reason, **we urge users to use version 9.14 and newer**.

 !!! warning
-    PBS does not anymore track the licenses for older Matlab versions, therefore **when you submit the job, do not use the `-l matlab=XX` option**.
+    PBS dorces not anymore track the licenses for older Matlab versions, therefore **when you submit the job, do not use the `-l matlab=XX` option**.

 **Troubleshooting tools**